NayrChiang/Crazyflie_Autonomous_Navigation/README.md

    Using an A* graph search algorithm, a collision-free path is computed from the start to the goal position.
 The planner operates in discrete voxel space, guided by a Chebyshev heuristic.

 3. **Trajectory Generation**
-   The planned path is sparsified using the Ramer–Douglas–Peucker (RDP) algorithm, then smoothed into a continuous, dynamically feasible trajectory using minimum jerk optimization.
-A trapezoidal velocity profile ensures smooth transitions between waypoints.
+   The planned path is sparsified using an adaptive waypoint selection method and then smoothed into a continuous, dynamically feasible trajectory using minimum snap optimization.

 4. **Geometric Control**
    A nonlinear SE(3) controller computes thrust and torques needed to track the desired trajectory.
 The controller converts position and orientation errors into control commands and outputs rotor speeds.